kstrafe/Cxy/documentation/rationale.md

 is.

-So how is UL going to solve this specific problem?
+So how is Cxy going to solve this specific problem?
 Should types be enforced?
 Let's look at the possibilities

 	sml.String a_ = "Type assertions are ok";